gtretiak/C_Minishell/README.md

 * POSIX System Calls: For process management and file operations

 ## 🚀 Setup & Installation
+1. Clone the repository, cd there
-1. Clone the repository
+2. Clone the Libft repository https://github.com/gtretiak/C_libft
+3. Name it Libft
-2. Compile with make command
+4. Compile with make command
-3. run ./minishell
+5. run ./minishell

 ## 🌍 Real-World Applications
 1. Systems Programming: process management, signal handling, and file descriptors are essential for developing system-level software, daemons, and services that need to interact with the operating system.